nicolasochem/tzip/A/FA1.2_faq.md

 created: 2019-04-12
 ---

-## Why are there two similar approvable ledger standards?

-The standard is proposed during the period when a new version of Michelson (Babylon) is already finalized and approved, but is not available in Mainnet yet.
-This new version has one important feature which can make the standard much more elegant and flexible: entrypoints.
-If this feature is not available (which is the case in current Mainnet version — Athens) and we want to call some FA1.2 from another contract, we must know contract's parameter type.
-That's why we need FA1.2.1.

-In theory, we can have only FA1.2.1 and always require concrete parameter type.
-However, we consider it too restrictive and impractical (see [below](#why-do-not-you-require-contract-parameter-type-to-be-concrete)).

 ## Why do not you require contract parameter type to be concrete?

 Parameter is the only easy way for a caller to pass some data to a contract.